monitor/dept/about.md

 The inquiry is based on an experimental triangulation of different research [methods and practices](/methods-techniques/).

-<span class="dept">DEPT.</span> explores how the performing arts, social sciences and design practices can otherwise express contemporary issues.
-On this view, the inquiry is not meant to passively observe our present realities.
+<span class="dept">DEPT.</span>  is based on an experimental triangulation of different research [methods and practices](/methods-techniques/).
+It explores how the performing arts, social sciences and design practices can otherwise express contemporary conditions.
+The inquiry is not meant to passively observe our present realities.
 On the contrary, it proposes an active process which starts with a call to hold on and then proceeds towards active manipulations and forms of expressions.
 It proposes to establish new roles, emotional feelings and political responsibilities.